1842 Grand National: 1-2-3-4

 Winner: Gaylad was ridden by Tom Olliver, who was one of the most experienced riders in the race, having his fourth ride after finishing second in 1839 while riding Seventy Four.
 The horse was owned by Piccadilly horse trader John Elmore, already a winner with Lottery in 1839.
 It was also suggested that Elmore had owned a part share in 1840 Grand National winner, Jerry.
 He was trained by George Dockeray whose Epsom stables had also prepared Lottery and Jerry when they had won.

 Second: Seventy Four, who was finishing second for the second time and carried the colours of Lord Mostyn.
-He was ridden by Horatio Powell.
+Jockey, Horatio Powell took a record equalling fifth ride in the race, when the three unofficial precursors were taken into consideration.

 Third: Peter Simple, who was third for the second consecutive year and was carrying the colours of his rider, Robert Hunter.